-Yes – modern fridges and freezers are much more energy efficient than their ancestors, so if your fridge or freezer is more than 10 years old you might want to think about replacing it.
-The energy savings you’ll make could pay for cost of buying it within a few years.
+Yes!
+New fridges and freezers are much more energy-efficient than they used to be – so if your fridge or freezer is more than 10 years old, you might want to think about replacing it.
+Within a few years, the energy savings you’ll make could more than cover the cost of buying it!

-In recent years, fridge and freezer manufacturers have improved insulation standards, introduced high-efficiency compressors and enhanced the mechanisms for temperature control and defrosting.
-These have all helped to make new fridges and freezers more energy efficient and reduce their running costs.
+In recent years, fridge and freezer manufacturers have made great strides in improving designs.
+They’ve raised insulation standards, introduced high-efficiency compressors, and enhanced features like temperature control and defrosting.
+These have all helped to make new fridges and freezers more energy-efficient, and reduce their running costs.

-Under EU legislation, new fridges and freezers must have energy efficiency ratings of between A+ and A+++, but if you bought yours before July 2012 it could be anything from between G and A, with much higher running costs.
+These days, new fridges and freezers must have energy-efficiency ratings of between A+ and A+++.
+But if you bought yours before July 2012 it could be anything from between G and A – which means much higher running costs.

 I’m buying a new fridge or freezer – what should I look for?

-Every fridge or freezer you look at will have an EU energy label, rating it from A+ (the least efficient but still pretty good) up to A+++ for the most energy-efficient models.
-The label will show the appliance’s volume in litres, frozen storage volume in litres and noise level in decibels.
+Nowadays, new fridges and freezers have an energy label, rating it from A+ (the least efficient, but still pretty good), up to A+++ for the most energy-efficient models.
+The label will also show the appliance’s volume (in litres), frozen storage volume (in litres), and noise level (in decibels).

-Retailers can still sell off old models, so you might occasionally still see a fridge or freezer rated A or B, but it will have been around since before July 2012, so it’s probably best not to buy it.
+Retailers can still sell old models, so you might occasionally still see a fridge or freezer rated A or B – but it will have been around since before July 2012, so it’s probably best not to buy it.

-Is it better to choose a small A+ rated model or an A+++ that’s really a bit larger than I need?
+Is it better to choose a smaller A+ rated model, or an A+++ that’s a bit larger than I need?

-Larger models will use more energy than small ones even if they’ve got a better rating.
-So if you only need a smallish energy-efficient fridge or freezer, it’s probably still better to buy an A+ rated small model than an A+++ one that will be half empty most of the time.
+Larger models will use more energy than small ones, even if they’ve got a better rating.
+So if you only need a smallish energy-efficient fridge or freezer, it’s probably still better to buy a smaller A+ rated model over a larger A+++ one that will be half-empty most of the time.

-To work out which fridge or freezer model will cost you least in running costs, check out the annual fridge power consumption comparison figure on the label.
-This will be in kilowatt hours (kWh), [link to kilowatt hours article] and the lower the figure is, the lower the running costs of the appliance will be.
+To work out which fridge or freezer will cost you the least in running costs, take a look at the figures on the label.
+They’ll show you how much energy it uses each year (in kilowatt hours), and the lower the number, the lower your running costs.

 How are these ratings calculated?

-They use an index that compares the appliance’s energy consumption with its internal volume, to show how energy efficient it is for its size.
-So two energy-saving fridges of different sizes could still have the same energy rating.
+They use an index that compares the appliance’s energy consumption with its internal volume, to show how energy-efficient it is for its size.
+So 2 energy-saving fridges of different sizes could still have the same energy rating.

-Which is more energy efficient, a fridge-freezer with one on top of the other, or two side-by-side units?
+Which is more energy-efficient, a stacked fridge-freezer, or two side-by-side units?

-A fridge in a side-by-side configuration could use up to 20% more energy, so if you can fit an up-and-down unit in your kitchen, this will be a more energy-efficient choice.
+A fridge in a side-by-side configuration could use up to 20% more energy – so if you can fit an up-and-down unit in your kitchen, this is a more energy-efficient choice.